sweightman/vault_use_case/README.md

 ```

 ## How to run
-You need `make` and `docker` installed as a prerequisite.
+You need `make` and `docker` installed as a prerequisite, I am using Fedora 31 on my local.
 I have created seperate make tasks to align with the individual tasks in this use-case.
-Unfortunaetly, I made it to number 5 in the the list of 8 tasks.
+I made it to number 5 in the the list of 8 tasks.
 Once you have checked out this repo to your local please run in the followng order ...

 1. `make vault_env`